 Betting markets in college hotbeds like Michigan won’t be victors

-Michigan may stand as the sports betting market most likely to suffer from the loss of college football because of local passion for Michigan and Michigan State.
+Sports betting in Michigan may stand as the sports wagering market most likely to suffer from the loss of college football because of local passion for Michigan and Michigan State.

 Dollars had been sliding through betting windows in Detroit for literally hours before sports began to spool down because of COVID-19 on March 12.
 And because the state is unlikely to launch mobile and online betting until the end of this year, shuttered casinos, which only recently reopened, meant that there was no way to make legal future bets on a Wolverines team that was ranked 15th in ESPN’s preseason poll.